erfan4lx/Telegram-Auto-Sender/README.md

 ## ✨ Features
 - Accounts login & management
-- Send your messages to more than 400 Telegram groups
+- Send your messages to more than 400 Telegram groups (your target groups)
 - Multiple accounts and proxies support
 - Live status & logs UI